dmitrykozachkov/laravel-create-database/readme.md

 The package provide create database from artisan.

 ### How to use
-- Configarate the .env file
+- Configarate your .env file
 - Run
 > php artisan db:create --migrate --seed